stephanyburden/my_Wanderer_frontend/README.md

 * Form Validators

 ## Triumphs
 Being able to scroll through compnents on the landing page was a challenge that we were able to transform into a win, once we were able to implement it into our project.
+Being able to come together as a team the night before the project was due and bring a collective vision to life after a week of struggling, helped make the final product something we could be proud of.

 ## Challenges